circleci/circleci-docs/jekyll/_cci2/postgres-config.md

 order: 35
 ---

-This document describes database configuration and defaults using PostgreSQL and Rails examples.
+This document describes database configuration and defaults using PostgreSQL and Rails in the following sections:

+* TOC
+{:toc}

+## Database Environment Configuration Overview
 In CircleCI 2.0 you must declare your database configuration explicitly because multiple pre-built or custom images may be in use.
 For example, Rails will try to use a database URL in the following order:

 1. DATABASE_URL environment variable, if set
 2. The test section configuration for the appropriate environment in config.yml (usually `test` for your test suite)